John Straffen: Brenda Goddard

 At the entrance to a nearby copse, Brenda allowed Straffen to lift her over a fence.
 Almost immediately thereafter, Straffen manually strangled the child although as he was both confused and frustrated that Brenda did not attempt to scream prior to lapsing into unconsciousness, he then repeatedly struck her head against a large stone.
 Straffen did not make any attempt to hide the body and simply continued to the cinema to watch the film Shockproof, after which he returned home.

 Brenda's foster mother reported her missing at 3:15 p.m.; her body was discovered by a police officer at 7:10 p.m.
 The location of her body was just three hundred yards from her home.
 No effort had been made to conceal her body, and numerous clipped white convolvulus flowers were found at the crime scene.
 The child had not been sexually assaulted, and investigators were unable to determine the actual motive for the crime.

 After eliminating Brenda's biological and foster family as suspects, police began questioning all locals with criminal records.
 Straffen was questioned by Bath City Police in relation to Brenda's murder on 3 August.
 He admitted to having worn a navy blue suit on the date of the child's death and that he may have been the individual in such attire seen by Brenda's foster mother walking past her home shortly before she had noticed Brenda missing from her front garden, but he denied any involvement in the murder.
 As police had no physical evidence linking Straffen to Brenda's murder, they were unable to charge him with the crime.

 Employment dismissal

 Prior to Straffen's formal interview regarding Brenda's murder, police had also contacted his employer to verify his movements on the date of her death; this resulted in Straffen being dismissed on 31 July.
-Although Straffen blamed the police for his dismissal, his employer would later state he had already been planning to "lay [Straffen] off" within days of his interview with the police due to Straffen's recent lack of commitment to his work duties and his bizarre habit of hoarding flowers and vegetables in locations he apparently believed they would not be found.
+Although Straffen blamed the police for his dismissal, his employer would later state he had already been planning to "lay [Straffen] off" within days of his interview with the police due to Straffen's recent lack of commitment to his work duties and his bizarre habit of hoarding flowers and vegetables in locations where he apparently believed they would not be found.

 In a later interview given to a prison psychiatrist, Straffen confirmed that although he was not charged with Brenda's murder, he had known he remained under suspicion following his interview and resolved to continue to antagonise the police, with his dismissal likely furthering this desire.